 - Here in the Northwest, in multi-story homes, heat often just goes up and people are cold downstairs.
 So we get into determining the size of units (see next question), how many stages they need, variable speeds, the return-air circulation and more.

-- Another reason we’re so careful about this is poor IAQ can shorten the life of your heating and cooling equipment.
+- Another reason we’re so careful about IAQ is because poor IAQ can shorten the life of your heating and cooling equipment.
 It goes way beyond comfort.

 - Choosing a Right-Size System.